codacy/codacy-checkstyle/src/main/resources/docs/description/AnnotationUseStyle.md

-This check controls the style with the usage of annotations.
+Checks the style of elements in annotations.

 Annotations have three element styles starting with the least verbose.